wjade/zmk-keyboard-cornix/README.md

 ## warning：device breakdown recovery

-the original cornix use flash layout with softdevice so in the project. all board use nosd layout as default
+the original cornix use flash layout without softdevice so in the project. all board use nosd layout as default

 if you flash firmware into dongle and found it can't work with the original  firmware